republic-of-folk/folk-airsoft/@folk_airsoft/README.md

 ## Installation

-If you're not using Steam Workshop versio, simply download the latest version and unpack it in your Arma 3 installation folder.
+If you're not using Steam Workshop version, simply download the latest version and unpack it in your Arma 3 installation folder.
 Then launch Arma 3 with `-mod=@folk_airsoft` parameter.

 ## Safety hazard